eldoy/sirloin/README.md

 // Forward all requests to /db to http://195.23.43.5:8082' app.proxy('/db', 'http://195.23.43.5:8082')
 ```
 When in proxy mode, normal http will be ignored.
+The performance of the reverse proxy is very good, try it out!

 ### EXAMPLES OF USE
 Here's a few examples showing how easy to use Sirloin can be: